-Sooner or later, I’ll get back to illustrating “Saving Scrumpy,” the book I wrote about an autistic dog on a Caribbean island, who solves a mystery and saves a fellow dog from a death sentence.
-The tiles, shells, and fabrics may look like a detour, but is it?
+Sooner or later, I’ll get back to illustrating “Beware of Scrumpy,” the book I wrote about an autistic dog on a Caribbean island, who solves a mystery and saves a fellow dog from a death sentence.
+The tiles, shells, and fabrics may look like detours, but are they?
 All art done improves one’s skills.
 With each drawing or painting or design, there is growth.
 When I get back to illustrating the book, I will be a better artist than I was before the tiles, and fabrics, and oyster shells.

 My goal of writing and illustrating for kids has lead me down creative side paths to unexpected destinations.
 I’m beginning to think it’s never really about reaching one’s goals, but more about thoroughly enjoying the journeys.